kannanvijayan-zz/Thoughts/binjs_part1.md

 than a JS source file, it's simply a repackaging of the same syntactic data.
 4. We have prototyped an implementation that shows incredible parse-time improvements.

-As we work towards a proper in-browser implementation, we'd like to share the reasoning and motivations behind the project requirements and the design choices we've made.
+As we work towards a production implementation, we'd like to share our reasoning and motivations behind the project requirements and the design choices we've made.